The complete guide:

 Mental well-being data

-Given how tricky it can be to define well-being, researchers take a rounded approach.
+Given how tricky it can be to define well-being, researchers look at several elements of life, from human health to happiness levels.

 Well-being of people in the United Kingdom from 1st quarter 2012 to 2nd quarter 2021